Two-Lane Blacktop: Filming and post-production

 Principal photography began on August 13, 1970, in Los Angeles and lasted for eight weeks with a crew of 30, three matching Chevrolets and two matching G.T.O.s traveling through the southwest towards Memphis, Tennessee.
-Gregory Sandor shot the entire film, but due to union issues, camera operator Jack Deerson was credited as the director of photography.
+Gregory Sandor shot the entire film, but due to union issues, camera operator Jack Deerson was credited as the director of photography, while Sandor was credited as the film's "photographic advisor".
 Hellman insisted on going across country, like the characters in the film, because he felt it was the only way to convince the audience that the characters raced across the United States.
 He said, "I knew it would affect the actors — and it did, obviously.
 It affected everybody".
 Hellman took an unconventional approach of not letting his three lead, inexperienced actors read the script.
 Instead, he gave them pages of dialogue on the day of shooting.
 The actors felt uncomfortable with this approach.
 In particular, James Taylor, used to having control when it came to his music, was upset at being unable to read the script in advance.
 Hellman eventually gave him permission to do so, but Taylor never did read it.

 Hellman shot almost the entire script as written.
 The first cut of the film was three-and-a-half hours long, in which Hellman was the editor.
 "I can't look over someone's shoulder.
 I need my hand on the brake".
 He had control of the final cut, but was contractually obliged to deliver a film no longer than two hours.
 The final version ran 105 minutes.
 In their April 1971 cover story, Esquire magazine proclaimed Two-Lane Blacktop, "film of the year".
 Hellman initially thought that the Esquire article would be good publicity for the film, but in hindsight was not, because "I think it raised people's expectations.
 They couldn't accept the movie for what it was".
 There was a lot of advance buzz about the film, but Lew Wasserman, head of the studio saw the film and hated it.
 He refused to promote it and when it opened in New York City on the Fourth of July weekend, there were no newspaper ads promoting it.